Front Lines: Reception

 In PC Gamer US, William R. Trotter called Front Lines "a well-designed product that should have wide appeal."
-Next Generations reviewer was negative toward the game, and stated that "[m]ost fans of war games will find Front Lines a good example of the genre (if a little predictable), but everyone else's eyes will surely glaze over after a few minutes of play."
+Next Generation’s reviewer was negative toward the game, and stated that "[m]ost fans of war games will find Front Lines a good example of the genre (if a little predictable), but everyone else's eyes will surely glaze over after a few minutes of play."

 Legacy

 Following the completion of Front Lines, Impressions Games began work on a remake focused on the American Civil War.
 The team drifted away from this concept as development progressed.
 The project became Robert E. Lee: Civil War General.
 Impressions' Jeffrey Fiske later called Front Lines "a high-quality graphics program which, if it had done a little more time in development, would have had much better gameplay."